-In partnership with Ramsey County, Model Cities of St. Paul Inc. will begin operating the Safe Space emergency shelter on November 12th.
-We are proud to expand our efforts to create pathways towards a better community by working to create a simple, effective emergency shelter for those in need.
+Safe Space Shelter opened in November 2019 through a partnership with Model Cities and Ramsey County, and it expanded on our mission of creating pathways towards a better community by working to create a simple, effective emergency shelter for those in need.

-The shelter is located at the Ramsey County Government Building at 160 East Kellogg Boulevard here in St. Paul and will operate overnight, from 10:00PM to 9:00AM the next morning, every day.
+The shelter is located at the Ramsey County Government Building at 160 East Kellogg Boulevard in St. Paul, has 64 beds, and operates overnight from 10:00pm to 9:00am the next morning, every day.
+In 2020, Safe Space Shelter served approximately 500 individuals each month and an average of 53 people each night.

 Please use the contact information in the side bar for more information.